kotashashank/LL-LAB/README.txt

     - "runner2" for fulladder2.c
     - "clock" for testclock.c

-To run the regular output, just type the makefile.
-For example, input "runner" in the terminal to run fulladder's main method.
+To run the regular output, just run the makefile.
+For example, input "make clean runner" then "runner" or "./runner" in the terminal to run fulladder's main method.